 Mionix Naos 7000 Gaming Mouse Review

-Mionix are pretty specialist in terms of the peripherals they produce, they’ve got a laser like focus on the gaming market and while the Avoir we reviewed recently was a great all round, day-to-day product, it really impressed when used for gaming.
-With the ever-increasing popularity of PC gaming, especially thanks to the advances in eSports and LAN gaming events, gamers are wanting high performance peripherals that will help them play better, or at the very least enjoy their experience more, and generally gamers or even just any consumer, wants the best product they can get for their budget.
+Mionix is pretty specialist in terms of the peripherals they produce, they’ve got a laser-like focus on the gaming market and while the Avoir we reviewed recently was a great all round, day-to-day product, it really impressed when used for gaming.
+With the ever-increasing popularity of PC gaming, especially thanks to the advances in eSports and LAN gaming events, gamers are wanting high-performance peripherals that will help them play better, or at the very least enjoy their experience more, and generally gamers or even just any consumer, wants the best product they can get for their budget.

-As you can see from the specifications below, the Naos is very well equipped, it’s got a speedy processors that will make sure input lag is a thing of the past, soft touch design for grip and comfort, DPI adjustments, customisable lighting, build-in memory for macros and profiles, and a whole lot more, but of course we’ll take a closer look at all of this in a moment.
+As you can see from the specifications below, the Naos is very well equipped, it’s got a speedy processor that will make sure input lag is a thing of the past, soft touch design for grip and comfort, DPI adjustments, customisable lighting, built-in memory for macros and profiles, and a whole lot more, but of course, we’ll take a closer look at all of this in a moment.

 The Naos comes neatly packaged in a small black box that is little bigger than the actual mouse its self.
 There’s a nice image of the mouse on the front as well as the brand name.

 All the good details are around the back and you’ll find a well-detailed diagram of the mouse that highlights many of the major features such as what parts of the mouse are illuminated and that the buttons are fully programmable.

 There isn’t much in the box aside from the mouse, just a Mionix sticker and a warranty card, but it’s not like you actually need anything else.